usethesource/rascal/src/org/rascalmpl/courses/GettingHelp/Browsing/Browsing.md

 a synopsis of the information to be found there.

-In the top left corner, you find a search box for new searches and the RascalTutor logo image:/images/rascal-tutor-small.png[width="40",heigth="40"] that will bring you back to the Tutor home page.
+In the top left corner, you find a search box for new searches and the RascalTutor logo will bring you back to the Tutor home page.

 All Rascal documentation is organized